Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 ![](../assets/images/staff_handles_perfect.png)

+{: .highlight }
-A final note: Since moving a handle is often a matter of very few pixels, you may find more convenient to move a handle via the **keyboard**:
+A final remark: Since moving a handle is often a matter of very few pixels, we may find more convenient to move a handle via the **keyboard**:
-While keeping `Alt` key pressed, you can use the 4 arrow keys to move the selected handle one pixel at a time in the desired direction.
+While keeping `Alt` key pressed, we can use the 4 arrow keys to move the selected handle one pixel at a time in the desired direction.